 - Reframing success metrics beyond growth into system readiness and execution risk

-- GTM cadence optimization: transitioning from episodic wins to repeatable flows
+- GTM cadence optimization: moving from episodic wins to repeatable flows

-- Identifying value moments within user journeys that drive lifetime value
+- Identifying value moments in user journeys that drive lifetime value

 - Cohort segmentation: separating surface-level users from ideal customers